 I’m Ramiro Salas and this is my personal site.
 Although I have some minimal presence in some social networks, everything I want to share publicly will be here.
 I write about general topics in technology, audio, politics, society, critical thinking, food, media, all sort of things.
-I’ve stumbled upon other people with my name out there, so let me clarify: I’m a Chilean-born Computer Engineer living in Northern California, and working in Silicon Valley since 2000.
+I’ve stumbled upon other people with my name out there, so let me clarify: I’m a Chilean-born Computer Engineer living in the Pacific North West, and working for Silicon Valley companies since 2000.
 Just to make sure we are clear…

 I was born in Puerto Natales, in the Chilean Patagonia.
 The oldest of five brothers and sisters, I developed a strong interest in science and later technology from a very early age.

 I studied Computer Engineering at the University of Santiago, and I’ve been active in the field since 1987.
 Eventually, my experience and passion for this line of work opened up opportunities in the Silicon Valley, and I was invited to relocate to the United States in early 2000.

-I like driving around, and discovering small towns and hidden places all over the Western United States and Canada, but I’m also a home body, and I enjoy overlooking at the Pacific Ocean from my place in Pacifica, in the company of my wife and our two cats.
+I like driving around, and discovering small towns and hidden places all over the Western United States and Canada, but I’m also a home body, and I enjoy overlooking at the Puget Sound from my place in Gig Harbor, WA, in the company of my wife and our two cats.

 Areas of Interest